 Imagine that you decide to sit with your coffee and just let your mind wander for a few minutes.
 Maybe your thoughts start spinning, or distractions try and draw you away from your peaceful moment.
 But let’s say you just stick with it for a little longer...

-I've always loved the challenge of paying attention to the living things that show up in my life, and trying to figure out their meaning, or what they are there to teach me.
-Some cultures use the term "spirit animal" for this, so this is the term I've adopted.
-Sometimes my spirit animal is a plant or other organism, so I also use the term "Nature Name."
-In the way that I use these terms, Nature Name holds a more temporary presence or lesson, whereas Spirit Animal is for longer, even for a lifetime.
-As I've settled into more Niksen time, and learned to move through my depression, my life has slowed down tremendously.
-So when I watched the film Christopher Robin with my son a couple of years ago, I was reconnected with the wonderful world of Winnie the Pooh.
-I remember in college reading the book "The Tao of Pooh," and so I associate his character with a Zen way of life.
-I've never adopted a fictional character as a Spirit Animal before, but after all, he is a bear!
+As I’ve settled into more Niksen time, and have learned to move through my depression, my life has slowed down tremendously.
+So when I watched the film Christopher Robin with my son recently, I was reconnected with the wonderful world of Winnie the Pooh.
+I grew up reading his books and watching his shows, and I remember in college reading the book “The Tao of Pooh,” and so I also associate his character with a Zen way of life.
+I’ve never adopted a fictional character as a Spirit Animal before, but after all, he is a bear!

 Halfway through summer, I was already starting to stress about going back to school.
 I'm a K-5 P.E. teacher (which I actually call Health & Fitness), and was looking at two weeks of summer camp, then two weeks of teacher prep.
 So basically, I felt like my summer was already over, and it was only July.
 As a proactive measure, and to keep myself accountable to it, I started a 28 day challenge of sorts to get myself out in nature for some niksen time, and posted my progress to Instagram & Facebook.